Null-Pointers-2/COSC-310-Project-2025/README.md

 npm run setup:env
 ```

-**Note:** Once your .env.local file is created, you will need to add your TMDB api key.
-More info about the api can be found [here](https://developer.themoviedb.org/docs/getting-started).
+**Note:** Once your .env.local file is created, you will need to add your TMDB API key.
+More info about the API can be found [here](https://developer.themoviedb.org/docs/getting-started).

-### 7. (Optional) Install pre-commit hooks for automatic linting/formatting
+### 8. (Optional) Install pre-commit hooks for automatic linting/formatting
 Once installed, pre-commit will automatically run before every git commit, to ensure code quality.

 ```bash